 Wool.
-If there was something better than wool for all-around outdoor use, we wouldn't be doing this.
-Plenty more on this subject later.
+If there were something better than wool for All-Purpose Clothing, we wouldn't be doing this.
+We are developing a separate page, What to Wear.

 What do you mean “Satisfaction Guaranteed”?

-Why do you use the trademark “Hardcore Luxury”?
+Why did you register the trademark “Hardcore Luxury®”?

 Don't modern synthetics outperform wool?

 Our raw wool comes from ‘American Sheep eating American Grass’, as they say in the US Army.
-The wool is cleaned, spun and woven in the USA.
-Dyeing takes place in the USA.
+The wool is scoured (cleaned), spun and woven in the USA.
+Dyeing and finishing takes place in the USA.
 Our Fabrics are cut and sewn into garments here in the USA.
-All of our thread, zippers, buttons, snaps, cuffs, clips, cords, accents and facings are made in the USA.
+All of our thread, zippers, buttons, snaps, cuffs, clips, cords, accents, labels and facings are made in the USA.
 There isn't anything that isn't American.
 We are fully compliant with the Berry Amendment.
-All of our owners are Citizens, American-born.
+All of our owners are United States Citizens, American-born.
 And our phone number is 831-704-1776 (831-July 4th-1776).
 We have on file Certificates of Origination that attest to our American sourcing.
 We have great relations with people in many countries, and we are grateful for information and suggestions from non-Americans, and non-Americans have helped us test our garments.
 We are proud to have Advisors outside the USA.
 More information on our Pure American page.

 Why make a pure-American product?

 Because we REALLY WANT to make a pure-American product.
 Because we have no interest in making a second-tier product, and we are competing on quality and service, not price, and therefore we must be able to stay close to all phases of production.
 Because some people think Americans can't make clothing anymore.
 Because we are huge flag-wavers.
 Because we love Rosie the Riveter (my Aunt Sue appeared in some of the official "Rosie" photos during World War II).
 Because we want to see WeatherWool worn by the United States Military, and they will buy only American products.
 That's not a knock on anybody else or anywhere else.
 This is just what we want to do. ...
-For the record, we have friends in and from many countries, including China, and have had plenty of great trips abroad, including Hong Kong.
-But my favorite part of any international trip is coming home, and I love to see the American Flag on my front porch, on the stuff that I buy and on WeatherWool.
+For the record, we have friends in and from many countries, and have had plenty of great trips abroad.
+But my favorite part of any international trip is coming home, and I love to see the American Flag on my front porch, and on WeatherWool.

 What if I don't like WeatherWool once I've given it a good test?

 If it fits you in your living room, go out and give it a tough field test ... and no need to hurry.
 Test all kinds of weather, all kinds of activities, all kinds of settings.
 If you are not happy, send it back for a full refund.
 We're not worried ... and really, how could we run the business any other way?
 The last thing we would want is people feeling as if they are stuck with WeatherWool.
 Here is more info on our No-Risk Field Testing.
 You can also send it back if you simply need the money.
 Just let me know.